sumanbikram/CloudNativeApps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

 6. Our previous infrastructure did not have great performance monitoring of our websites.
 What options would you recommend we investigate that would work with our web apps in Azure?

-7. We have heard that Azure's data warehouse can be paused?
+7. We have heard that Azure's data warehouse can be paused.
 Does that mean we must store all our data in Azure Storage first before we can pause the instances and risk losing our data?

 8. We know it's possible to use Azure SQL Database as our data warehouse.
 What should we consider when deciding between this and Azure Synapse Analytics?